The Devil Wears Prada (film)

 The Devil Wears Prada is a 2006 American comedy-drama film directed by David Frankel and produced by Wendy Finerman.
 The screenplay, written by Aline Brosh McKenna, is based on the 2003 novel by Lauren Weisberger.
 The film stars Meryl Streep, Anne Hathaway, Stanley Tucci, and Emily Blunt.
 It follows Andy Sachs (Hathaway), an aspiring journalist who gets a job at a fashion magazine but finds herself at the mercy of her demanding editor, Miranda Priestly (Streep).

-20th Century Fox bought the rights to a film adaptation of Weisberger's novel in 2003, before it was completed; the project was not greenlit until Streep was cast.
-Principal photography lasted 57 days, primarily taking place in New York City from October to December 2005.
+20th Century Fox bought the rights to a film adaptation of Weisberger's novel in 2003, before it was completed, but the project was not greenlit until Streep was cast.
+Principal photography lasted 57 days across September to December 2005, primarily taking place in New York City.
 Additional filming took place in Paris.

 The Devil Wears Prada premiered at the LA Film Festival on June 22, 2006, and was theatrically released in the United States on June 30.
 It received positive reviews, particularly for Streep's performance; she won the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy and was nominated as Best Lead Actress for the Academy Award, BAFTA Award, SAG, and Critics' Choice.
-The film grossed over $326 million worldwide.
-A sequel, The Devil Wears Prada 2, is set to be released in May 2026.
+The film grossed $327 million worldwide against a budget of $35–41 million.
+A sequel, The Devil Wears Prada 2, was released in May 2026.

-Most designers and other fashion notables avoided appearing as themselves for fear of displeasing the American Vogue editor Anna Wintour, who is widely believed to have been the inspiration for Priestly.
-Wintour eventually overcame her skepticism, saying she liked the film and Streep's performance in particular.
+Most designers and other fashion figures avoided appearing as themselves, reportedly for fear of displeasing the American Vogue editor Anna Wintour, who is widely believed to have been the inspiration for the character of Miranda Priestly.
+However, Wintour stated she enjoyed the film and Streep's performance in particular.